crs8973/BathymetricDriftGroupRepository/README.md

 Device currently doesn't work well and has not been validated at all.
 Data is noisy, we need to fix code and maybe update electronics.

 Goal for 10-28-24: Open premade project folder in VS Code and confirm it will initially compile (compiled successfully).
-Make sure the cellular does not turn off when running the sensor.
+Make sure the cellular is off when running the sensor today.
+Try flashing the sensor and see what data you get.